IP Do-Not-Fragment compatibility¶

 This mode uses a set of NAT rules to direct packets to the target of the port forward.
 It has better scalability, but it must be possible to accurately determine the interface and gateway IP address used for communication with the target at the time the rules are loaded.
 There are no inherent limits to the number of ports other than the limits of the protocols.
 All protocols available for port forwards are supported.

 When this option is enabled, Automatic Outbound NAT for Reflection must also be enabled if the clients and servers are in the same local network.

 - NAT + Proxy

 NAT + proxy mode uses a helper program to send packets to the target of the port forward.
 The connection is received by the reflection daemon and it acts as a proxy, creating a new connection to the local server.
 This behavior puts a larger burden on the firewall, but is useful in setups where the interface and/or gateway IP address used for communication with the target cannot be accurately determined at the time the rules are loaded.
 NAT + Proxy reflection rules are not created for ranges larger than 500 ports and will not be used for more than 1000 ports total between all port forwards.
-Only TCP port forwards are supported.
+This feature only supports TCP port forwards.

 Individual NAT rules have the option to override the global NAT reflection configuration, so they may have NAT reflection forced on or off on a case-by-case basis.